The Adventures of Robin Hood (TV series): Music

 Each episode in the first two series started with a country scene of faux everyday life in Olde England, during which an introductory poem in rhymed cadence was intoned in voice-over, to the tune of the English folksong "Early One Morning", which derives from a much later period than that in which the series is set.
 Each poem was a humorous summary vignette of what could be expected in the episode.
 In the first-run CBS-sponsored screenings in the US, an actor portraying the Minstrel would use the same melody before the final fade to black before the end credits, letting viewers know that the sponsor "now begs a word with you".

 "Sumer Is Icumen In", an English ballad actually sung in the 12th century, is featured throughout the series.
 At times it is heard as background music at parties.
 In "The Betrothal", Sir Richard's son plays it on his flute while his betrothed sings it.
 In the episode "Carlotta", Little John sings it to his sweetheart.
 In "The Path of True Love", Marian sings it to stall Sir Charles.
 In one of its most prominent uses, Robin forces a group of soldiers to sing it.
 It's worth noting that this melody was whistled by Little John before his first meeting with Robin in the Hollywood feature film The Adventures of Robin Hood (1938).

 The Merry Men perform the soul cake song in "The Thorkil Ghost", with Derwent singing a solo.

-"All Around My Hat (song)", a song of nineteenth-century English origin, features very prominently in the plot of the episode "The Prisoner".
+"All Around My Hat", a song of nineteenth-century English origin, features very prominently in the plot of the episode "The Prisoner".
 It is claimed to be a favourite song of the crusading King Richard and is continually sung by the king's courier who has been secretly imprisoned in Prince John's dungeon.
-The tune is so charismatic that a dungeon jailer sings it while drinking at a tavern and is overhead by Robin Hood, thus alerting Robin of the courier's fate.
+The tune is so charismatic that a dungeon jailer sings it while drinking at a tavern and is overheard by Robin Hood, thus alerting Robin to the courier's fate.

+The episode "The Haunted Mill" features a song supposedly sung by the Baker's guild.

+The episode "The Minstrel" featured two songs, one wishing for the speedy return of King Richard, and one lampooning the sheriff of Nottingham.